Positive psychology

 Positive psychology is the scientific study of conditions and processes that contribute to positive psychological states (e.g., contentment, joy), well-being, positive relationships, and positive institutions.

 Positive psychology began as a new domain of psychology in 1998 when Martin Seligman chose it as the theme for his term as president of the American Psychological Association.
 It is a reaction against past practices that tended to focus on mental illness and emphasized maladaptive behavior and negative thinking.
 It builds on the humanistic movement of Abraham Maslow and Carl Rogers, which encourages an emphasis on happiness, well-being, and purpose.

 Positive psychology largely relies on concepts from the Western philosophical tradition, such as the Aristotelian concept of eudaimonia, which is typically rendered in English with the terms "flourishing", "the good life," or "happiness".
 Positive psychologists study empirically the conditions and processes that contribute to flourishing, subjective well-being, and happiness, often using these terms interchangeably.

 Positive psychologists suggest several factors that may contribute to happiness and subjective well-being.
-These include strong social ties such asː family, friends, colleagues, and wider networks, involvement in clubs or social organization, regular physical exercise, and practices like mediation.
+These include strong social ties such asː family, friends, colleagues, and wider networks, involvement in clubs or social organization, regular physical exercise, and practices like meditation.
 Spiritual practice and religious commitment is another possible source for increased well-being.
-Its Key principles are based on focusing on the positive aspects of human experience, a strengths-based approach that identifies individual strengths, like optimism, resilience and gratitude.
-It also emphasizes ones overall Well-being and promotes engagement and relationships.
-It also differentiates Hedonic (pleasure-seeking) and eudaemonic (purpose and fulfillment) happiness.
+Its key principles focus on the positive aspects of human experience, a strengths-based approach that identifies individual strengths, like optimism, resilience and gratitude.
+It emphasizes one's overall well-being and promotes engagement and relationships.
+It also differentiates hedonic (pleasure-seeking) and eudaemonic (purpose and fulfillment) happiness.

-Positive psychology has practical applications in various fields related to education, workplace, community development, and mental healthcare.
-This domain of psychology aims to enrich individuals' lives by promoting well-being and fostering positive experiences and characteristics, thus contributing to a more fulfilling and meaningful life.
+Positive psychology has practical applications in various fields, including education, the workplace, community development, and mental healthcare.
+This domain of psychology aims to enrich individuals' lives by promoting well-being and fostering positive experiences and characteristics, thereby contributing to a more fulfilling and meaningful life.